rafaelfiume/algomorph/README.md

 # Algomorph

-A Scala library exploreing algorithms as morphisms: transforming inputs to outputs with functional, stack-safe, and both immutable and mutable data structures.
+A Scala library exploring algorithms as morphisms: transforming inputs to outputs with functional, stack-safe, and both immutable and mutable data structures.

 Includes:
  * graph algorithms